rokkerruslan/i8080/README.md

 Application (include emulator, assembler and debugger) can work without any server or database service.
-Just download source code, and run script. (you need node and yarn to running js code and download dependencies)
+Just download source code, and run script.
+You need node and yarn to download dependencies and run application.

 ```bash
 $ git clone https//github.com/rokkerruslan/i8080 && cd i8080